jiayiliujiayi/jiayitest/README.md

 # jiayitest
-this is a test repository.
+this is a test repository to show yinjie how to use version control and github:)))